Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Tech Picks

-- [Foolish Exile]() can banish a [Level 3 Tuner](#Level-3-Tuners) to trigger their effect and easily search a card, while also sending them into circulyzacion.
+- [Foolish Exile]() can banish a [Lv3 Tuner](#Level-3-Tuners) to trigger their effect and easily search a card, while also sending them into circulyzacion.
 - [Foolish Burial Trade]() works nicely too, recovering banished Extra Deck Monsters and recycling Spell/Traps.
 - [Final Vanquish]() works well, since the archetype utilyzes every Summoning tecnique except Fusion.
-  - The banished Monster can then be retrieved by [Angular](#Level-3-non-Tuners) if needed.
+  - The banished Monster can then be retrieved by [Axis](#Level-3-non-Tuners) if needed.
 - [Awakening the Drakon]() can be highly effective at dropping a surprise [Angle Link Monster](#Link-Monsters) on the opponent.

 ### Weaknesses
-Since several of the archetype’s effects involve moving cards to appropriate adjacent zones, with clever planning and management this can be overcome, by placing valuable cards where they cannot be moved – alternatively, spamming cards and blocking every zone entirely works too.
+Since several of the archetype’s effects involve moving cards to appropriate adjacent zones, with clever planning and management this can be overcome by the opponent, by placing valuable cards where they cannot be moved – alternatively, spamming cards and blocking every zone entirely works too.
 As such, the deck also suffers from overextending itself, since having too many cards on the field restricts movement.

 <br>